anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Commands are the entry point** - they represent what we want to do

 <!--
 Now, how do we actually change the system?
 Commands represent the intent to change the system state.
 They express what we want to happen - like 'Create a new user account'.
-Commands can be validated before execution, are idempotent for safety, and serve as the entry point for all changes.
-This is the command side of CQRS.
+Commands can be validated before execution - we check that all required fields are present, data types are correct, and business rules are satisfied.
+They are idempotent for safety, and serve as the entry point for all changes.

+When a command is executed, it creates events that get stored in the event store.
+This is the command side of CQRS - commands write to the event store by creating events.

-Commands create events, but how do we read the data?
+But how do we read the data?
 That's where queries come in - the other side of CQRS.
 -->